arctic-fire-development/dapper-gcs/hardware/README.md

 - now that the latest os is installed, it's time to get networking going
 - run `configure_edison --setup`
     - give a password
-    - give a new name for the machine if you want
+    - give a new hostname
+        - should be gcsXX, a label on the device should have this
     - connect to a wifi
 - verify your connection
     - `curl -4 icanhazip.com`